AllieUbisse/Waste-water-Analysis/README.md

 13. Can the dashboard answer business Questions?
 14. if #13 is No/not sure! what is irralevant and what can be improved?

+# WORK IN PROGRESS
+- Due to the kick-off the main PoC project this project had to be paused.
+- Looking forward to complete all the task to enhence my skills